apache/qpid-dispatch/dockerfiles/README.md

 * To build the fedora docker file
  * sudo docker build -t docker-image-name --file=Dockerfile-fedora  .  (substitute docker-image-name with your own image name)
 * To build the ubuntu docker file
  * sudo docker build -t docker-image-name --file=Dockerfile-ubuntu  .  (substitute docker-image-name with your own image name)
+* To build the centos docker file
+ * sudo docker build -t docker-image-name --file=Dockerfile-centos  .  (substitute docker-image-name with your own image name)

-* To run the fedora/ubuntu docker image
+* To run the fedora/ubuntu/centos docker image
  * sudo docker run -i -t docker-image-name (substitute docker-image-name with your own image name)
 * After the docker run command is invoked, execute the *sudo docker ps* command to check if your container name shows up in the list of docker processes.